by George Orwell

 And he put four sodden, debauched, loathly cigarette ends into my hand.

 George Orwell — 1931 (reused in a modified form in Down and Out in Paris and London).
 Orwell doesn't name the workhouse he described in The Spike.
 However, in Down and Out..., it is named as "Lower Binfield" — a fictitious name also used by Orwell in Coming Up For Air) and described as lying to the south of "Cromley", a coalescence of "Croydon" and "Bromley".
-After the stay at at the spike, some of the tramps were said to be heading for Croydon.
-The location of Orwell's spike is therefore probably Godstone.
+After the stay at at the spike, Orwell indicates that he is heading for Croydon, while the others are heading for Ide Hill — a village very close to the Sevenoaks workhouse.
+All this adds up to the location of Orwell's spike being Godstone.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.